prataprc/prataprc.github.io/_posts/2013-07-03-console-jockey.md

 ordinary human-being into a console-jockey.
 Let us ride on ..

 This post is organized in five parts namely, the terminal, shell, programming languages, version control and handy bunch of tools.
+Most of these tools are [configurable][configurable].

 Desktop
 -------